passwordmaker/android-passwordmaker/README.md

     - `<major>.<minor>.<revision>` -> code: First digit is major, second two digits is minor, and last two digits are revision.
     - Example: for `2.13.4` the code would be `21304`  This way as the version number increases the code will also be a bigger number
     - This is different for the first 10 released versions which were just the release numbers.
+  * What the blank, mvn and gradle?
+    - Yeah, until I fixed up the build for the passwordmaker-je-lib more, it is using maven.
+    - And this project is using gradle, cause really, I like gradle, other than its slow to startup.
+But it works well with android dev.